shayke-cohen/LL-Iterative-code/README.md

 # LLM Iterative Code Generation

 This project implements an iterative code generation system using a Language Model (LLM).
-It generates, refines, and validates code iteratively by integrating various development tools, including compilers, linters, testing frameworks, static analysis tools, runtime log collectors, and package management tools.
+It generates, refines, and validates code iteratively by integrating various development tools, including compilers, linters, testing frameworks, and package management tools.

 ## Table of Contents